 What can my hackintosh do

 Believe it or not, my hack can do almost the real Mac could do, from play game to video editing stuff without any problem.

 What my hackintosh can’t do

-Even on small buffer size 32 and 46 bit audio settings.
-I have latency problem while test my hack for recording or just Jaming on DAW softwares.
+Even on small buffer size 32 and 46-bit audio settings.
+I have latency problem while test my hack for recording or just Jamming on DAW software.

-It begin normal and fine but after about 20 minutes play guitar or any instrument then a massive delay between what you play and the output sound begins.
+It begins normal and fine but after about 20 minutes play guitar or any instrument.
+Then a massive delay between what you play and the output sound begins.

-It also happen on standalone application that I’ve tested.
-Problem fix only if I restart the apps.
+It also happens on a standalone application that I’ve tested.
+But Thank God, the problem